Battle of Camperdown: Duncan's attack

-Period drawing of Admiral Duncan's attack with a legend showing the location of each ship, a few moments before firing began.
+Contemporary drawing of Duncan's attack with a legend showing the location of each ship, a few moments before firing began.

 At 09:00, Duncan made the signal to prepare for battle while De Winter organised his ships into a line of battle to meet the British attack in a solid defensive formation, sailing on the port tack in a northeasterly heading.
 As they manoeuvred into their assigned stations, the Dutch fleet drew closer to the shore.
 Duncan intended to follow Lord Howe's manoeuvres at the Glorious First of June three years earlier and bring each ship through the Dutch line between two opponents, but the Dutch formation and proximity to the shore rendered this plan impractical.
 To compensate, Duncan signalled for his ships to form line and sail southeast on the port tack so that they had the wind directly behind them.
 Shortly afterwards, concerned that the Dutch might make the shoreline before he could bring them to battle despite his wry insistence that "I am determined to fight the ships on land if I cannot by sea", Duncan ordered his fleet to turn southwards and advance on the enemy and "bear up and sail large".
 He fired signal guns to alert his captains and then ordered them to "engage the enemy as arriving up" and for his van to attack the Dutch rear.
 At 11:00, Duncan sought to remedy increasing gaps between his vessels by ordering the faster ships to slow down and wait for their compatriots.
 He then made an effort to re-establish the line on the starboard tack before realising that the Dutch fleet was still in order awaiting the British attack and continually drawing closer to the dangerous coastline.
 Abandoning his previous signals, Duncan ordered the entire fleet to turn towards the Dutch and attack directly, each ship to "steer for and engage her opponent".
 Many of these signals were poorly executed and incorrect, visibility was low and Trollope's squadron was still using obsolete signal codes, so a number of vessels failed to comprehend Duncan's intentions, turning the advancing line into a ragged pattern of scattered vessels clustered into two loose groups.
 The flurry of orders was so quick and contradictory that at least one captain gave up entirely: the Scottish captain, John Inglis, of threw his signal book to the deck in frustration and shouted "Up wi' the hel'lem and gang into the middle o't."